 Before attending Harvard, I completed my Bachelor of Science in mechanical engineering at Northwestern University.
 While at Northwestern, in addition to the research that I did throughout the school year in the Neuroscience and Robotics Laboratory and the Solid Mechanics/Computational Laboratory, I was the Co-Founder and Vice President of the newly formed Northwestern University Chapter of Engineers Without Borders.
 During my time at Northwestern, I also was a member of the National Honorary Fraternity for Engineers, Tau Beta Pi, and Northwestern’s Mechanical Engineering Undergraduate Advisory Board, all while still maintaining a 3.99/4.00 GPA (graduated #1 in the School of Engineering and Applied Science).
 In my spare time, I enjoyed playing intramural football, basketball, and softball.

-Throughout my studies at Harvard, Stanford, and Northwestern and throughout my various internships, I have become proficient in many types of CAD, including SolidWorks, Pro/ENGINEER, and Unigraphics NX.
+Throughout my work experience and studies at Harvard, Stanford, and Northwestern, I have become proficient in many types of CAD, including SolidWorks, Pro/ENGINEER, and Unigraphics NX.
 I have also learned basic coding in various programming languages, including Java, Python, and Matlab.